univention/scim-services/docs/architecture/milestone3.md

 New:

-- The SCIM 2 UDM Consumer reads the UDM REST API's connection settings from the environment.
+- The SCIM 2 UDM Client reads the UDM REST API's connection settings from the environment.
   Secrets (passwords, certificates etc.) are read from files whose paths are in environment variables.
   - The LDAP account (the "bind dn") is configurable.
   - As BSI base security expects the password to be rotated, the `cn=admin` account shouldn't be used.